 - leadership ability and potential for influencing public policies

 - suitability of the applicant’s proposed program of study for a career in public service

 - strong academic performance and potential to perform well in a premier graduate school program.

-- Completed online application, including Policy Proposal (500 words)
+- Completed online application, including policy proposal

 - Three letters of recommendation addressing the applicant’s commitment to a career in public service, leadership abilities and potential, and intellect and prospects for continuing academic success